 Trust the Stats and the History

 History suggests that people love movies.
 The stats on YouTube videos are staggering.
 The effectiveness of well known video marketing campaigns are obvious.
 So, rather than get bogged down and scared of where to start with video marketing, you should first make the decision to dive headlong into the challenge and embrace the medium.
 There are certainly enough reasons to give video marketing a try, and you can always start small.
-On top of that, we’ll be doing a future blog post featuring tips and trick for video marketing, running a free upcoming webinar, or if you can’t wait, there’s a whole chapter on video marketing in our recently released digital marketing book!
+There’s a whole chapter on video marketing in our recently released digital marketing book!